janelia-flyem/janelia-flyem.github.com/dependencies.md

 title: FlyEM Software Dependencies
 ---

 There are a number of applications used within Janelia Farm's FlyEM project.
 Below is a table showing possible software dependencies and the open source license they use.
 When a license has different wording than one of the popular licenses, we note similar licenses in the Notes area and usually provide a link to a web page that describes the license in more detail.
+A simple explanation of the compatibility of open source licenses [can be found here](licenses.html).

 |Software           | License                       |  Notes                |
 |:------------------|:------------------------------|-----------------------|